hexalellogram/mac-apps-compatibility/big-sur.md

 - [x] Firefox
 - [ ] Box Sync - terminates on launch (note that I do not use Box Sync on a daily basis so I will probably not revisit this)
 - [ ] Google Backup and Sync - terminates on launch
+- [ ] Cisco AnyConnect - not tested yet

 ## Printer Driver